-Once you get comfortable with views, they will end up saving you an enormous amount of work.
+Once you get comfortable with views, they'll end up saving you an enormous amount of work.
 Here's why:

 Suppose you need to create a bunch of reports that use data from your company's SaaS platform.
-To do just about any analysis of this data, you need grab columns from 6 related tables.
-So for every report, you're going to have to join those 6 tables.
+To do just about any analysis of this data, you need to grab columns from six related tables.
+So for every report, you'll have to join those 6 tables.
 That eats up your time and focus.
 It creates more opportunities to make mistakes.
 And it makes it more risky for you to allow end-users to create reports.

 Views are also a great way of hiding calculations, business logic, and other complexities so creating reports is much easier and cleaner.

-Suppose your business has two types of customers that everyone is obsessed with: whales, who use your service at least 1,000 times a month, and minnows, who use it 1-50 times a month.
+Say your business has two types of customers everyone is obsessed with: whales, who use your service at least 1,000 times a month, and minnows, who use it 1-50 times a month.
 (Why?
 Your founder went to a talk, and ever since it's been nonstop whales and minnows.)

 You could bake the business logic for whales and minnows into every report that needs these categories.
 Or you could take care of it once, in a view.

 If you build the categories in a view, you'll also be very happy two months from now, when your company decides it makes more sense to expand the whales category so it includes everyone who uses your service at least 850 times a month.
 You don't have to rewrite a bunch of reports or a bunch of SQL.
-Change the view and you're set.
+Change the view and it’s one and done.

-Sometimes when you're writing a report, you want to be able to choose from a wide range of data.
-For example, you might want to be able to see all of the columns available in your SaaS platform's data so you can pick exactly the ones you need for a unique report.
+Sometimes when you're writing a report, you need to be able to choose from a wide range of data.
+For example, you might want to see all of the columns available in your SaaS platform's data so you can pick exactly the ones you need for a unique report.